shriyadh/RAW_SOCKET/README.md

 * Validate IP headers, checksum from the remote server.
 The protocol identifier matches the contents of the encapsulated header. <br><br>

  **TCP** <br>
-    * Verified the checksums of incoming TCP packets, and generated correct checksums for outgoing packets.
+* Verified the checksums of incoming TCP packets, and generated correct checksums for outgoing packets
 * Selected a valid local port to send traffic on, perform the three-way handshake, and correctly handle connection teardown
 * Correctly handled sequence and acknowledgement numbers.
 * Managed the advertised window as fit.
 * Implemented basic timeout functionality: if a packet is not ACKed within 1 minute, assume the packet is lost and retransmit it.
 * Able to receive out-of-order incoming packets and put them back into the correct order before delivering them to the higher-level,
 * HTTP handling code. ????????????
 * Identifieddentify and discarded duplicate packets.
 * Implemented a basic congestion window: start with cwnd=1, and increment the cwnd after each succesful ACK, up to a fixed maximum of 1000 (e.g. cwnd must be             <=1000 at all times).
 If program observes a packet drop or a timeout, reset the cwnd to 1.  <br><br>